 Qantas flights are made available for booking exactly 353 days in advance.
 The initial release occurs at midnight GMT.
 This is equal to 8am Perth time, 10am in Brisbane or 11am Sydney time (during daylight savings).
 At this time, all members have access to reward seats on most routes in Economy class.
 Some Business class seats on domestic and short international flights are also released to all members.
 But Premium Economy, Business and First class seats on a long-haul international flights are released only to frequent flyers with Gold or higher status.
 Premium international award seats are restricted and are not available to Bronze or Silver members at the 353-day mark.

-If you’re a Bronze or Silver member, the magic number appears to be “308”.
-It seems access to Qantas reward flights in Business and First class that haven’t yet been booked is granted to all members exactly 308 days – around 10 months – before the flight’s departure.
-This effectively means that Gold and Platinum members get a 45-day head start to secure Qantas’ most highly sought-after reward flights.
-But many seats are still available 308 days out – even on popular routes to Singapore, Hong Kong and Los Angeles.
+If you’re a Bronze or Silver member, the magic number appears to be “297”.
+It seems access to Qantas reward flights in Business and First class that haven’t yet been booked is granted to all members exactly 297 days – around 9.5 months – before the flight’s departure.
+(It used to be 308 days but Qantas recently changed its award seat release time.)
+This effectively means that Gold and Platinum members get a 56-day head start to secure Qantas’ most highly sought-after reward flights.
+But many seats are still available 297 days out – even on popular routes to Singapore, Hong Kong and Los Angeles.

 I just did some searches for J seats from MEL-SIN and BNE-SIN from a bronze account, and there are quite a few award seats available for flights up to 308 days in advance.
 Beyond the 308 day mark though, there are no J seats on any QF flights to SIN whatsoever.